ISCHEMIC STROKE / PREVENTION

 PFO and cryptogenic stroke

-- patent foramen ovale (PFO) is associated with cryptogenic stroke (CS), though the pathogenicity of a discovered PFO in the setting of CS is typically unclear
+- patent foramen ovale (PFO) is associated with cryptogenic stroke (CS), though the pathogenicity of discovered PFO in the setting of CS is typically unclear

 - PFO-related stroke mechanisms: